 - NAHEMI does all such other lawful acts and things which may be incidental or conducive to the attainment of such objectives.

 What we do

-We are represented on and/or regularly contribute to a variety of national and international organisations, including CHEAD, CILECT, GEECT, MeCCSA, Skillset, UK Film Council, BFI, the British Council, the Arts Councils, the ADM-HEA Subject Centre, Scottish Screen and SMCA.
+We are represented on and/or regularly contribute to a variety of national and international organisations, including CHEAD, CILECT, GEECT, MeCCSA, Creative Skillset, the BFI, the British Council and the Higher Education Academy.